jereodell/poetry/settle.md

 Nerve.
 No longer fight it.
 No longer lament this.
 Breathe a kind of peace
 against peace.
 So, it all begins over and over again.
 Break.

-In a year of loss, in a season.
-My mother's garden
+In a year of loss, in a season, my mother's garden
 was in full bloom the day she died.
 Break.

-Weeded and kept artfully arranged and, so, seemingly left to its own design.
+Weeded and kept artfully arranged and, so, seemingly left to its own design,
-Irises and columbine, field daisies as if they'd always been there.
+irises and columbine, field daisies as if they'd always been there.

 I hadn't seen her in five months--her body crushed by the semi that crossed the median;
 rolled over the car and left a mess no one I love should witness.